 The Hilger Clinic represents a legacy of medical practice in the upper Midwest community.
-The Hilger family of surgeons and their partners have provided medical care and education within the University of Minnesota Medical School for three generations.
+The Hilger family of surgeons and their partners have provided medical care and education within the University of Minnesota Medical School for four generations.

 Members of the Hilger Clinic and its predecessors have had a consistent philosophy of superior medical care and leadership within the medical education community.
 The photographs in the lobby are examples of that philosophy.